lucapette/deloominator/docs/charts.md

 # Supported charts

-Here is a list of the charts `deloominator` automatically detects.
-They're organized by the number of columns of the data set.
-Each charts comes with an example query that is based on the [Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/).
+Here is a list of the charts `deloominator` detects automatically.
+They're organized by the number of columns in the data set.
+Each chart comes with an example query that is based on the [Sakila Sample Database](https://dev.mysql.com/doc/sakila/en/).

-## Two-Column charts
+## Two-column charts

 ### Simple Bar

 One of the following type sequences:

 - `Text` - `Number`
 - `Number` - `Number`

 Example: